 P.O. was born in New York State, he began working on guns in his youth.
 That interest turned into a way to make a living in 1936 when he sold the family farm and bought out an old gunsmith in Roseburg, Oregon.
 From that time until 1989 he made his living in the gun industry.

 Today Ackley is know for his Improved Cartridges.
 Most well know of all is probably the 280 Ackley Improved, because Nosler decided to take it to SAAMI and make it a "factory" cartridge.
 In his life time P.O. was better know for his barrels and rebore work.
 He was highly instrumental in the creation of the Gunsmithing School in Trinidad, Colorado.
-It was his writing that made him "America's Gunsmith", he wrote for several magazine and produced five books in his life time, although most shooters only know about the last two.
+It was his writing that made him "America's Gunsmith", he wrote for several magazines and produced five books, although most shooters only know about the last two.